-Govatsa Dwadashi 2025, or Vasu Baras (बछ बारस), is a very auspicious and sacred occasion, celebrated the day before Diwali.
+Govatsa Dwadashi 2026, or Vasu Baras (बछ बारस), is a very auspicious and sacred occasion, celebrated the day before Diwali.
+In 2026, Govatsa Dwadashi will be celebrated on Thursday, November 05.

 This day is devoted to worshipping the cow and its calf because the cow is referred to as “Mother” in our religion.